algogz/questions/q/aws-devop-pro.md

 </p></details><hr>

 ### QUESTION 161
-Your application's Auto Scaling Group scales up too quickly, too much, and stays scaled when trafficdecreases.Whatshouldyoudotofixthis?
+Your application's Auto Scaling Group scales up too quickly, too much, and stays scaled when trafficdecreases.What should you do to fix this?

 - A. Set a longer cooldown period on the Group, so the system stops overshooting the target capacity.
-The issue is that the scaling system doesn't allow enough time for new instances to begin servicingrequestsbeforemeasuringaggregateloadagain.
+The issue is that the scaling system doesn't allow enough time for new instances to begin servic in g requests before me as ur in g a ggreg at e load a g a in.
-- B. Calculate the bottleneck or constraint on the compute layer, then select that as the new metric, andsetthemetricthresholdstotheboundingvaluesthatbegintoaffectresponse latency.
+- B. Calculate the bottleneck or constraint on the compute layer, then select that as the new metric, and set them etric thresholds to the bounding values that begin to a ffect response latency.

  C. Raise the CloudWatch Alarms threshold associated with your autoscaling group, so the scaling takes more of an increase in demand before beginning.
-- D. Use larger instances instead of lots of smaller ones, so the Group stops scaling out so much and wastingresourcesastheOSlevel,sincetheOSusesahigherproportionofresources on smaller instances.
+- D. Use larger instances instead of lots of smaller ones, so the Group stops scaling out so much and wasting resources as the OS level,since the OS uses a higher proportion of resources on smaller instances.

 <details><summary>Answer:</summary><p> B

 Explanation:

-Systems will always over-scale unless you choose the metric that runs out first and becomes constrainedfirst.Youalsoneedtosetthethresholdsofthemetricbasedon whetherornot latencyisaffectedbythechange,tojustifyaddingcapacityinsteadof wasting money. http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/policy_creating.html
+Systems will always over-scale unless you choose the metric that runs out first and becomes constrainedfirst.You also need to set the thresholds of them etric based on whetherornot latency is affected by the change,to justify adding capacity instead of wasting money. http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/policy_creating.html

 </p></details><hr>

 ### QUESTION 162
 You need the absolute highest possible network performance for a cluster computing application.
-You already selected homogeneous instance types supporting 10 gigabit enhancednetworking, madesurethatyourworkloadwasnetworkbound,andputthe instancesinaplacementgroup.
-Whatisthelastoptimizationyoucanmake?
+You already selected homogeneous instance types supporting 10 gigabit enhancednetworking, made sure that your work load was network bound,andputthe instances in a placement group.
+What is the last optimization you can make?

 - A. Use 9001 MTU instead of 1500 for Jumbo Frames, to raise packet body to packet overhead ratios.
 - B. Segregate the instances into different peered VPCs while keeping them all in a placement group, so each one has its own Internet Gateway.